-- Duration of Voyage 60 minutes. - Car ferry line No. 636
+- Duration of Voyage - 60 minutes.

 Makarska to Sumartin (Brač) car ferry

 - The car ferry from Makarska to Sumartin on Brač island runs daily and more frequent during the summer.
 It is a better option than the ferry from Split to Supetar - and it's cheaper if you are located closer to Makarska